hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ### Use in Handshake and Exported Authenticator Messages

-The client MAY include this extension in `ClientHello` message to indicate classical and PQ algorithms it supports for verifying the server's signature.
-The server MAY include this extension in `CertificateRequest` message to classical and PQ algorithms it supports for verifying the client's signature.
+The client MAY include this extension in `ClientHello` message to indicate the different categories of algorithms it supports for verifying the server's signature.
+The server MAY include this extension in `CertificateRequest` message to indicate the different categories of algorithms it supports for verifying the client's signature.
 This extension MAY be included in an Authenticator Request by the requestor to signal support for dual certificates in the response.

 If the extension is present in `ClientHello`, `CertificateRequest` or Authenticator Request, the peer MAY respond with a dual-certificate authentication structure.
 If the extension is absent, the peer MUST NOT send a two certificate chains or two signatures.